-Prior to 2010, the IH 110 designation was unmarked.
-Signs previously acknowledged only Juarez, Mexico from U.S. 54 (Patriot Freeway) southbound, and I-10, U.S. 54 and U.S. 180 from the port of entry exit northbound.
-IH 110 is one of two three-digit Interstate highways that end at the international border.
+IH 110 is one of two Interstate branch routes that end at the international border.
 The other is Interstate 190 at Niagara Falls, New York.

 I-10 Connect Project

-Currently under study, the I-10 Connect Project includes a redesign of the IH 110 spur to the Bridge of the Americas Port of Entry, and improved connectivity between IH 10 and SL 375 (Cesar E. Chavez Border Highway).
-The project goals address traffic congestion at the border crossing, and the use of local roads by commercial trucks to connect from I-10 to Loop 375.
+Started in Spring 2019, the three year I-10 Connect Project redesigned the IH 110 spur to the BOTA Port of Entry, and improved connectivity between IH 10 and SL 375 (Cesar E. Chavez Border Highway).
+Goals of the $96 million project addressed traffic congestion at the border crossing, and the use of local roads by commercial trucks to connect from IH 10 to Loop 375.